What's The Deal With "Saturn Return" In Astrology?

-More than the name of a classic No Doubt album—the return of Saturn is a major astrological event in all our lives.
-The tough lessons it offers will help determine the course your adult life—and career goals—take.
-Now, to get through it in one piece...
+The return of Saturn is a major astrological event in all our lives.
+The tough lessons it offers will help determine the course your adult life—and career goals—take, says astrologer Jessica Lanyadoo on Self Service this week...

 Life, amirite?
 When you're constantly seeing all the wildly successful people your age or younger on social media, it can be super demoralizing.
 There’s so much pressure to figure out who you are, what you're doing, and how to make your wildest dreams come true before you even hit 30, all while looking IG ready.
 It’s exhausting.